pavanjoshi914/Blog/_posts/SOB/2022-4-5-2022-all-about-summer-of-bitcoin.md

 * Research different use cases which supports the concept of making transactions smarter with structured metadata.
 * Markup metadata so that it is structured and properly organized using specifications such as schema.org.
-* Writing specification for extending standards such as Webln on client-side as well as Alby wallet side.
+* Writing specifications for extending standards such as Webln on client-side as well as Alby wallet side.
-* Implementation of the specification in Alby.
+* Implementation of the specifications in Alby.
-* Different prototypes demonstrating use cases
+* Different prototypes demonstrating use cases.

 For more, stay connected!!!